desi0302/Car_price_analysis/README.md

 ## Development Roadmap
 * One major challenge was managing the full cycle of my first data analytics project under tight time pressure.
 I also encountered gaps in statistical knowledge, coding confidence, and planning how to present insights effectively.
 To address these, I used AI tools to refine hypotheses, guide analysis steps, and optimize code.
 I supplemented this with resources from websites, YouTube channels, KPIs, and personal notes from classes to quickly fill knowledge gaps.
 An exploratory approach proved effective — beginning with dataset examination, identifying key findings, and then developing hypotheses to test.
+* Some planned steps, such as encoding categorical variables and additional visualizations, were included in the preliminary blueprint of my project but were not performed due to time constraints.
+These can be considered for future work.
 * Based on this project, I plan to strengthen my statistical analysis skills, improve Python coding efficiency, and develop more structured data storytelling techniques.
-I also intend to deepen my knowledge of visualization tools to create more impactful and interactive dashboards.
+I also intend to deepen my knowledge of visualization tools.

 ## Main Data Analysis Libraries